christophernies/watersafe/README.md

 watersafe
 =========

-Educating and empowering the public on drinking water safety
+Educating and empowering the public on drinking water safety.